PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Super-resolution Analysis

-\section{Super-resolution Analysis}
+\paragraph{2D+time Navier--Stokes rollout.} We evaluate a 2D+time variant of \ourmethod\ on Navier--Stokes rollout prediction.
+Instead of predicting only a single next-step field, this variant jointly predicts the next three timesteps as output channels.
+We compare this model against next-step DiffusionPDE, FunDPS, and \ourmethod\ models, which are iteratively rolled out over $T=10$ timesteps.
+Table~\ref{tab:navierstokes_rollout_forward} reports the final rollout error under full, sparse, and noisy observation settings.
+The 2D+time variant remains competitive in the full and sparse settings, and is substantially more robust in the noisy setting, suggesting that jointly modeling short temporal windows helps preserve Navier--Stokes dynamics under corrupted observations.

+\section{{Super-resolution Analysis}}

-We evaluate PRISMA’s ability to generalize to higher spatial resolutions at inference using a model trained only on 64×64 resolution.
+{We evaluate PRISMA’s ability to generalize to higher spatial resolutions at inference using a model trained only on 64×64 resolution.
 For each target resolution (64, 128, 256, and 512), we upsample the 64×64 PDE input and run the same 20-step PRISMA model, without retraining the architecture, to generate the corresponding solution.
-Qualitative forward and inverse results are shown in \edit{Figures \ref{fig:helm_71_superres_64}, \ref{fig:darcy_93_superres_64}, and \ref{fig:nsnb_99_superres_64}}, and the corresponding runtime and memory measurements are reported in Table \ref{tab:super-res}.
+Qualitative forward and inverse results are shown in {Figure \ref{fig:superres_qualitative} and the corresponding runtime and memory measurements are reported in Table \ref{tab:super-res}.
 Figure \ref{fig:super_res_metrics} visualizes how inference cost grows with resolution, specifically the per-sample time increases smoothly from 0.24s $\rightarrow$ 4.85s, and reserved GPU memory rises from 4 GB $\rightarrow$ 107 GB.
-While the 512×512 case incurs a significantly higher memory footprint, PRISMA remains stable across all resolutions tested.
+While the 512×512 case incurs a significantly higher memory footprint, PRISMA remains stable across all resolutions tested.} Note timings here differ from Table \ref{tab:train_speed} since this model is trained at 64×64 and evaluated at upsampled resolutions with batch size 50, rather than natively trained/evaluated at each resolution.

-\section{Noise Robustness Evaluation}
+\section{{Noise Robustness Evaluation}}